-If you’ve been working with mixed media or watercolours in an ordinary cartridge paper sketchbook, you’re probably finding that the papers are buckling with the water.
-Consider switching to a mixed media or watercolour sketchpad, which will prevent this from happening so much.
+If you’ve been working with mixed media or watercolors in an ordinary cartridge paper sketchbook, you’re probably finding that the papers are buckling with the water.
+Consider switching to a watercolor or mixed media sketchpad, which will prevent this from happening so much.

-Generally, watercolour and mixed media papers are heavier than standard sketching paper and can take a lot more punishment.
+Generally, watercolor and mixed media sketchbooks have heavier paper than standard sketchbooks and can take a lot more punishment.
 If you choose a watercolour sketchbook with a weight of 200gsm or more you should certainly get better results.
 The heavier the paper the less it will wrinkle up when you apply water or wet media.

 The type of binding of your sketchbook